uclaacm/hack.uclaacm.com/posts/fall2019/js-chats-2/index.md

 Using Promises is a way to simplify that.

-At its most basic level, a JavaScript `Promise` object is simply a container of JavaScript value, with a state attached to it that indicates if the operation succeeds.
+At its most basic level, a JavaScript `js›Promise` object is simply a container of JavaScript value, with a state attached to it that indicates if the operation succeeds.
 By default, the Promise container is empty, indicating that the data is not yet available.

+### Creating Promises

+If we want to use Promises with an existing callback-based API, we can use the Promise constructor.

 ```js
 // This Promise will become fulfilled when the fetch finishes.